2014 AKB48 handsaw assault: Attack

-At a May 25, 2014, handshake event at the Iwate Industry Culture and Convention Center in Takizawa, Iwate, group members Rina Kawaei and Anna Iriyama were attacked by a then 24-year-old man, Satoru Umeta.
+At a May 25, 2014, handshake event at the Iwate Industry Culture and Convention Center in Takizawa, Iwate, group members Rina Kawaei and Anna Iriyama were attacked by a 24-year-old man, Satoru Umeta.

 The weapon used by Umeta was a foldable handsaw that he had found and taken from his home, modifying it by attaching boxcutter blades on its side.
 He kept the weapon concealed in a handbag which he carried with himself into the tent booth where the members were located, and drew it out upon entering inside.

 A male staff member who tried to stop the attacker was also injured.
 Iriyama and Kawaei suffered bone fractures and lacerations to their hands: Iriyama's right-hand little finger and Kawaei's right thumb were fractured and cut, Iriyama also suffered cuts to her head.
 The staff member sustained cuts to his left hand.
 Umeta was subdued by other staff present at the place, with police arriving and arresting him minutes later.

-Kawaei, Iriyama, and the staff member were subsequently treated at a hospital for fractures and cuts.
+Kawaei, Iriyama, and the staff member were treated at a hospital for fractures and cuts.